EasonMar/pizza/README.md

-# pizza
+# HW pizza
-A tool to cut a long web page into short images as you wish, especially applied on web-based PPT.
+A tool to cut a web-based PPT into short images as you wish.